 While you may know about some of the digestive benefits of ginger—use for decreasing nausea, gas, and indigestion—there are probably some benefits of ginger you don’t know so much about.

-The therapeutic benefits in ginger come from bioactive compound gingerol making ginger an anti-0xidant, anti-inflammatory, anti-bacterial, anti-viral ingredient.
+The therapeutic benefits in ginger come from the bioactive compound gingerol.
+This compound makes ginger an anti-oxidant, anti-inflammatory, anti-bacterial, anti-viral ingredient.
 This makes ginger an ideal component to help boost the immune system.

 The Journal of Microbiology and Antimicrobials published a study in 2011 that tested just how effective ginger is in enhancing immune function.
-When they compared the ability of ginger to kill two different strains of bacteria with conventional antibiotics, it was discovered that ginger was more effective every time!
+When they compared the ability of ginger to kill two different strains of bacteria with conventional antibiotics, they discovered that ginger was more effective every time!

 If you’re working hard to keep your blood sugar under control, ginger could also be of benefit to you!
 In a recent 2015 study of 41 participants with type 2 diabetes took 2 grams of ginger powder per day.
 This lowered fasting blood sugar by 12% and also dramatically improved HbA1c.

-Garlic has been used by many civilizations throughout history for it’s nutritional profile and medicinal benefits.
+Many civilizations throughout history have used garlic for its nutritional profile and medicinal benefits.